mgbowen/windows-fido-bridge/README.md

 ### ssh-agent

-If you want to use a security key-backed key with `ssh-agent`, you should make sure to either invoke `ssh-add` with the `-S` argument pointing to your windows-fido-bridge library or set the `SSH_SK_PROVIDER` environment variable before calling `ssh-add`.
+If you want to use a security key-backed SSH key with `ssh-agent`, you should make sure to either invoke `ssh-add` with the `-S` argument pointing to your windows-fido-bridge library or set the `SSH_SK_PROVIDER` environment variable before calling `ssh-add`.
 For example: